srivatsj/MyTodoApp/README.md

  Required: User can edit a todo item by clicking on the item.
 This was done by launching a new intent and passing data to launched intent and returning data result to parent activity.

  Optional: Used string.xml to store 'edit item below' label value

+ Optional: Persist the todo items into SQLite using ActiveAndroid

+ Optional: Improve style of the todo items in the list using a custom cursor adapter

+ Optional: Used a DialogFragment for editing and adding items

+ Optional: Add support for selecting the priority of each todo item (and display in listview item)

 Walkthrough of all user stories: